BrunoAseff/random-password-typescript/README.md

 ## Usage

-Import the `generatePassword` function into your code and customize the password using the options you need.
+Import the `generatePassword` function and get started:

 ```typescript
 import { generatePassword } from "random-password-typescript";